hamadmarri/cacule-cpu-scheduler/README.md

 and it is based on Highest Response Ratio Next (HRRN) policy.

 ## About Cachy Scheduler
 * All balancing code is removed.
-There is no periodic balancing nor idle CPU balancing.
-Once a task is assigned to a CPU, it sticks with it until it exits.
-The reason is to utilize the CPU cache of tasks.
+There is no periodic balancing, only idle CPU balancing is applied.
+Once a task is assigned to a CPU, it sticks with it until another CPUS got idle then this task might get pulled to new cpu.
+The reason of disabling periodic balancing is to utilize the CPU cache of tasks.
 * No grouping for tasks, `FAIR_GROUP_SCHED` must be disabled.
 * No support for `NUMA`, `NUMA` must be disabled.
 * Each CPU has its own runqueue.